Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 Another great way to use British Airways Avios points is for flights on partner airlines from the West Coast to Hawaii.

 Folks who love Disney and spend at lot of time and money at their resorts might consider the Chase Disney card.

 You can earn a $200 statement credit after meeting minimum spending requirements.
 And you also get 2% in Disney reward dollars per $1 spent at most Disney locations, and all restaurants, supermarkets, and gas stations.

 You can redeem Disney rewards dollars at Disney theme parks, hotels, golf courses, and other participating retailers.
 You can also use your Disney rewards dollars for movie vouchers or as a statement credit towards airfare.

 I don’t usually recommend this card because there are so many other Chase cards with more valuable sign-up bonuses!

 The tougher Chase application rules have made it more difficult to get approved for many, but not ALL cards issued by Chase.

-You can still get terrific travel cards like the Chase Hyatt or Chase IHG, which offer free hotel nights.
+You can still get terrific travel cards like the Chase Hyatt, Chase Marriott Rewards Premier Business, or Chase IHG, which offer terrific sign-up bonuses and a free hotel night each account anniversary.
 Or get the Chase British Airways to book award flights on partner airlines like Alaska Airlines or American Airlines.